Sample Legislation

 Idle Land Recovery and Renewal Act

-The Idle Land Recovery and Renewal Act strengthens the productivity of underused farmland by creating state-level land banks that lease idle or fragmented parcels to active farmers and new entrants.
+Establishes land banks that lease idle or fragmented farmland to active producers and new entrants.

 Secure Use Rights Act